Pratt Institute: Early years

-Enrollment grew steadily since inception.
+Enrollment grew steadily from its inception.
 Six months after opening, the school had an enrollment of nearly 600 students.
-By the first anniversary of the school there were 1,000 students in attendance.
-In five years' time the school had nearly 4,000 students.
+By the first anniversary of the school, there were 1,000 students in attendance.
+In five years the school had nearly 4,000 students.
 In 1888, Scientific American said of the school that "it is undoubtedly the most important enterprise of its kind in this country, if not in the world".
 Andrew Carnegie visited Pratt for inspiration and used the school as a model in developing Carnegie Technical Schools, now Carnegie Mellon University.
-At the first Founder's Day celebration in 1888, Charles Pratt addressed what would become the school's motto: "be true to your work and your work will be true to you" - meaning that students should educate and develop themselves diligently and go out into the world working hard, giving all of themselves.
+At the first Founder's Day celebration in 1888, Charles Pratt addressed what would become the school's motto: "be true to your work and your work will be true to you"—meaning that students should educate and develop themselves diligently and go out into the world working hard, giving all of themselves.

 As public interest grew in the school and demand increased, the school began adding new programs including the Pratt High School, Library School, Music Department, and Department of Commerce.
 Because of the overwhelming popularity of the Department of Commerce, the department broke off from the main institute and formed its own school, under the guidance of Norman P. Heffley, personal secretary to Charles Pratt.
-The Heffley School of Commerce, the former Pratt Department of Commerce, originally having shared facilities with Pratt, evolved into what is now Brooklyn Law School.
+The Heffley School of Commerce, the former Pratt Department of Commerce, originally having shared facilities with Pratt, evolved into Brooklyn Law School.

-In 1891, the institute's founder and first president, Charles Pratt, died and his eldest son, Charles Millard Pratt, assumed responsibility of president for the school.
-In 1893, Charles Pratt's other son, Frederic B. Pratt, was elected President of Pratt Institute taking over from his elder brother.
+In 1891, the institute's founder and first president, Charles Pratt, died and his eldest son, Charles Millard Pratt, became president of the school.
+In 1923, Charles Pratt's other son, Frederic B. Pratt, was elected President of Pratt Institute taking over from his elder brother.
 Because Charles Pratt Snr. died so soon after the college was founded, Frederic Pratt is ascribed with guiding the college through its early decades.
-Under the direction of Pratt's sons, the institute was able to thrive both financially and critically with many new construction projects and courses.
+Under the direction of Pratt's sons, the institute thrived both financially and critically with many new construction projects and courses.
 By 1892, the number of students enrolled was 3,900.
-In 1897 the most popular major for students was domestic arts.
+In 1897 the most popular major was domestic arts.

 In 1896, the school opened its monumental Victorian-Renaissance Revival library with interiors designed by the Tiffany Decorating and Glass Company and sprawling gardens outside the library.
-The library was available not just for students, but to the general public as well.
+The library was open to students and the general public as well.
 The Pratt Institute Library was the first and only public library in Brooklyn for nearly 15 years.
-Additionally, the library served as a working classroom for the training of librarians and is cited as one of the first schools of Library science.
+It served as a working classroom for the training of librarians and was one of the first schools of library science.
 The Pratt Institute Library also made available the first reading room for children in New York City.